radaram/raboter/README.md

 ## Erlang telegram bot

 ##### Instruction
 To work you need a token.
-To retrieve the token follow the instructions here [how-do-i-create-a-bot] (https://core.telegram.org/bots/#3-how-do-i-create-a-bot)
+To get the token follow the instructions here [how-do-i-create-a-bot] (https://core.telegram.org/bots/#3-how-do-i-create-a-bot)

 ##### Run:
 	make